What is GMO?

 how does gene editing help you & me, the consumer?

-By choosing to have gene edited animals in the food supply chain, we are supporting animal well-being, our local farmers & we are helping with climate change.
-We all need to do our part.
+By choosing to have gene edited animals in the food supply chain, we are supporting animal well-being & our local farmers.

 HOW CAN GENE EDITING HELP ANIMALS?